-Ah, Europe.
-Just thinking about visiting this continent can cause the body to involuntarily relax.
-It's a land frozen in time, highlighted by meticulously preserved buildings, some of which date back to the Neolithic Age.
+Europe is a land frozen in time, highlighted by meticulously preserved buildings, some of which date back to the Neolithic Age.
 In addition to historic structures, Europe's best countries feature magnificent mountain ranges, deep gorges, and verdant countryside.
 This is where trips go to turn into vacations you'll dream about for years to come.

 With so many countries to choose from, it can be hard to decide which to visit first.
 Our advice?
 Don't stop at just one.
 Europe offers a slew of fabulous cheap places to visit packed into a relatively small space, so it's easy to visit multiple countries on one trip.

 Not sure where to start your sightseeing?
 Whittle down your choices with our list of the best countries to visit in Europe.

 It's hard to picture Italy without salivating over the thought of its food.
 This boot-shaped country boasts tomatoes so sweet they taste like candy, pizzas cooked to perfection, and gelato that literally melts in your mouth.
 Italy is a utopia for gastronomes.

 Even more resplendent than its food are the impeccable architecture and cultural masterpieces found in the ancient buildings, squares, and museums peppered throughout Italy's bustling cities and small, picturesque towns.

 History abounds in the attractions of Rome (we're talking about visiting the Colosseum and touring the Pantheon), and its phenomenal town squares (i.e. Piazza Navona, St. Peter's Square, and Piazza Spagna) are a delight to enjoy.

 The countryside is where you'll find the most authentic Italian experience.
 From skiing to hiking to swimming to eating (of course), the country's beauty envelops visitors, making it hard to leave.
 Tuscany is a real winner, transporting tourists back in time with its largely untouched walls and towers, while Lake Como offers a glimpse into the lifestyles of the world's elite.